-Injection of 50 mL of 1% lidocaine hydrochloride prior to instillation of the sclerosing agent may help to alleviate pain.
+Injection of 50 mL of 1% lidocaine hydrochloride prior to instillation of the sclerosing agent has been advocated help to alleviate pain[16, 39] but is not universally used.
 Additional analgesia might be required in some cases.
-Clamp chest tubes for approximately 2 hours after instillation of the sclerosing agent.
+Clamp chest tubes for approximately two hours after instillation of the sclerosing agent.

 Briefly clamping the catheter at the skin helps to determine whether the air leak is originating from within the pleural cavity (in which case, it stops when the tube is clamped) or from outside the chest (in which case, the leak persists).

 Repeat the chest radiographs when drainage decreases to less than 100 mL/day to evaluate whether the effusion has been fully drained.
 If a large effusion persists radiographically, reevaluate the position of the chest catheter using chest CT scanning to ensure that the drainage ports are still positioned within the pleural collection.
-If the catheter is positioned appropriately, consider injecting lytics through the chest tube to break up clots that may be obstructing drainage.
-Alternatively, chest CT scanning may reveal lung entrapment/trapped lung, which is unlikely to respond to further drainage in the hospital.
+If the catheter is positioned appropriately, consider injecting thrombolytics through the chest tube to break up clots that may be obstructing drainage.
+Alternatively, chest CT scanning may reveal lung entrapment/trapped lung, which is unlikely to respond to further drainage.

 Pharmacologic management of pleural effusion depends on the condition’s etiology.
 For example, medical management includes nitrates and diuretics for congestive heart failure and pulmonary edema, antibiotics for parapneumonic effusion and empyema, and anticoagulation for pulmonary embolism.